 What is the difference between a juice and a smoothie?

-This is the question I get asked on a regular basis.
-Since we sell juices and cleanses, we also have a few blended smoothies at RASA juice shop.
+Since we sell juices and cleanses, plus a few blended smoothies at the RASA juice shop, I get asked this and other questions on a regular basis.
 Which one is better?
 What should I get?

 The answer is always unique to each individual but here are a few guidelines you can follow.